 Variable Interest Rates: An Overview

-In contrast, a variable-rate loan has an interest rate that fluctuates based on market developments and current interest rates, in most cases, the prime rate, which is based in part on the Federal Reserve’s federal funds rate.
-In other words, the interest you pay changes over the life of your loan in response to changes in prevailing interest rates.
+In contrast, a variable-rate funding has an interest rate that fluctuates based on market developments and current interest rates, in most cases, the prime rate, which is based in part on the Federal Reserve’s federal funds rate.
+In other words, the interest you pay changes over the life of your funding in response to changes in prevailing interest rates.
 As a result, you the borrower assumes the interest rate risk.

 During periods of high inflation, wages and revenues may rise.
 If you earn more money but keep your monthly financing obligations the same, your payments will make up a smaller amount of your working capital.